Are you looking for the best CRM software for your business?

 Pricier than other products

-Low customer support grade
+Low customer support satisfaction

 But Zoho unleashes its real power with the Enterprise plan.
 It comes with a high level of customization.
 There are custom modules and buttons, views and filters, and layouts.

 You can integrate your call management applications with Zoho, so you can call them from inside the CRM with a click.

 It offers multichannel marketing and monitors your social media profiles.
 That way you can keep track of what people are saying about your business on websites like Facebook or Twitter.

 If you are a fan of virtual assistants, you should check Zia – Zoho’s AI.
 It optimizes your customer service capabilities.
 For instance, it helps you communicate with your customers by analyzing things like the tone they used in their emails.
 That way you can have a better idea about what response you should send.

 Not sure when to contact your clients?
 Zia can tell you that too.
 It analyzes data from the database about previous contacts and shows you the perfect times a client is most likely to answer a call or read your email.

 With Zoho, the more you pay, the more customer support features you can use.
 There are two free support plans with online chat and toll-free phone calls, but they are available only 8/5.